Midwifery School withdraws 50 students - Vanguard News

 The School of Midwifery in Minna, Niger, has rusticated 50 students during the 2016/2017 session as a result of academic incompetence.

-The Provost of the school, Mrs Aisha Maikudi, disclosed this in an interview with newsmen in Minna on Wednesday.
+The Provost of the school, Mrs Aisha Maikudi, disclosed this in an interview in Minna on Wednesday.

 She said the students were withdrawn because they were not academically competent to cope with the academic and professional standard of the institution.